 Click on the ‘plus’ icon in the bottom left hand corner to make your own and name it whatever you want.
 In the ‘format’ line, you can drag in different functions to add to the names.

 For example, I always customise my names so I put that in first.
 I then add date and time with an ‘at’ between it, followed by a hyphen and an index number (which you can’t see because it’s below the first line).
 I recommend everyone follows my process.

 Now, every import will look something like ‘CUSTOM NAME – 2011-04-14 at 05-33-47 – 1’.

 Click ‘OK’, and you’re all done.

-If you select the import setting tab just above, you can select ‘Backup location’ which allows you to add another destination for your photo import.
-This makes duplicates onto another hard drive that you select so that, if your computer dies, you always have a back up.
+If you select the import setting tab just above, you can select ‘Backup location’.
+This allows you to add another destination for your photo import.
+This makes duplicates onto another hard drive that you select.
+If your computer dies, you always have a back up.

 Just to confuse you, I’ve named my external hard drive ‘Aperture Library’.

 After this, you should be all done and your screen will look something like the one below.

 Click on ‘import’ and your files will import to your library, while backing up to an external location, keeping all your hard work safe.

 An alert will pop up, asking if you’d like to delete the files.
 I trust my software and know that nothing is every truly lost with flash cards, so I choose to do so.